dfelinto/blender-manual/physics/cloth.rst

 Now, if you followed this from the previous section, your cloth is probably looking a little blocky.
-In order to make it look nice and smooth like the picture you need to apply a :guilabel:`Smooth` and/or :guilabel:`Subsurf` modifier in the :guilabel:`Modifiers` panel under the :guilabel:`Editing` context (\ :kbd:`f9`\ ).
-Then, in the same context, find the :guilabel:`Links and Materials` panel (the same one you used for vertex groups) and press :guilabel:`Set Smooth`\ .
+In order to make it look nice and smooth like the picture you need to apply a :guilabel:`Smooth` and/or :guilabel:`Subsurf` modifier in the :guilabel:`Modifiers` panel under the :guilabel:`Editing` context (:kbd:`f9`).
+Then, in the same context, find the :guilabel:`Links and Materials` panel (the same one you used for vertex groups) and press :guilabel:`Set Smooth`.

-Now, if you hit :kbd:`alt-A`\ , things are starting to look pretty nice, don't you think?
+Now, if you hit :kbd:`alt-A`, things are starting to look pretty nice, don't you think?

 Cloth on armature
 -----------------

-Cloth deformed by armature and also respecting an additional collision object: `Regression blend file <http://wiki.blender.org/index.php/Media:Cloth-regression-armature.blend>`__\ .
+Cloth deformed by armature and also respecting an additional collision object: `Regression blend file <http://wiki.blender.org/index.php/Media:Cloth-regression-armature.blend>`__.

 Cloth with animated vertex groups
 ---------------------------------

-Cloth with animated pinned vertices: `Regression blend file <http://wiki.blender.org/index.php/Media:Cloth_anim_vertex.blend>`__\ .
+Cloth with animated pinned vertices: `Regression blend file <http://wiki.blender.org/index.php/Media:Cloth_anim_vertex.blend>`__.
 UNSUPPORTED: Starting with a goal of 0 and increasing it, but still having the vertex not pinned will not work (e.g. from goal = 0 to goal = 0.5).

 Cloth with Dynamic Paint
 ------------------------

-Cloth with Dynamic Paint using animated vertex groups: `Regression blend file <http://wiki.blender.org/index.php/Media:Cloth_dynamic_paint.blend>`__\ .
+Cloth with Dynamic Paint using animated vertex groups: `Regression blend file <http://wiki.blender.org/index.php/Media:Cloth_dynamic_paint.blend>`__.
 UNSUPPORTED: Starting with a goal of 0 and increasing it, but still having the vertex not pinned will not work (e.g. from goal = 0 to goal = 0.5) because the necessary "goal springs" cannot be generated on the fly.

 Using Cloth for Softbodies